aistairc/kirt_bert_on_abci/README.md

 - Yinhan Liu, Myle Ott, Naman Goyal, Jingfei Du, Mandar Joshi, Danqi Chen, Omer Levy, Mike Lewis, Luke Zettlemoyer, Veselin Stoyanov, "Robustly Optimized BERT Pretraining Approach."
 ArXiv.
 2019.

 - Mohammad Golam Sohrab and Makoto Miwa.
 "Deep exhaustive model for nested named entity recognition."
 In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing, pp. 2843-2849.
 2018.

+# Acknowledgement

+The results are obtained from "Strategic Advancement of Multi-Purpose Ultra-Human Robot and Artificial Intelligence Technologies（SamuRAI） Project" and "Ultra High-Throughput Design and Prototyping Technology for Ultra Advanced Materials Development Project" commissioned by the New Energy and Industrial Technology Development Organization (NEDO) and a project commissioned by Public/Private R&D Investment Strategic Expansion PrograM (PRISM).